crccheck/docker-pod/postgis/README.md

 Postgresql 9.3 + Postgis 2.1
 ============================

+Features:
-Lets you use an external volume for data and logs.
+* Lets you use an external volume for data and logs
+* en_US.UTF-8 locale
+* includes postgresql-client packages so you can use this image to make utility containers

 Login with `docker` and no password.